 54. Given the pervasive nature of plastics, which have become embedded in the fabric of the global economy and modern life in many parts of the world, and the fact that other secretariats of multilateral and regional agreements have already conducted work in this area, the challenge moving forward would be to address the nature and scope of cooperation between the secretariat of a new instrument and those of existing agreements.
-Plastics touch upon human and animal health, agriculture, food security, human rights, employment and trade, to name a few areas, and therefore harbour a wide range of possibilities for cooperation under multilateral and regional agreements, including in the implementation of decisions adopted by the governing bodies of these agreements.
+Plastics touch upon human and animal health, agriculture, food security, human rights, employment and trade, to name a few areas, and therefore harbour a wide range of possibilities for cooperation under multilateral and regional agreements.
 In this context, one of the institutional elements that the committee may wish to consider is whether a coordination mechanism established through the new instrument could engage the secretariats of relevant multilateral and regional agreements, United Nations system entities and other international organizations and stakeholders.
 Such a mechanism could offer the possibility of focusing plastics-related work at the international level and maximizing synergies, while reducing duplication and overlap.